 - i.
-Accompaniment is something we enter into, never alone, but with and for God, the Church, and those who have entrusted their care to us. - ii.
-Accompaniment is a commitment to walk with a person and their family on a journey without knowing what the outcome of that hīkoi will be.
-It requires an open heart full of hope, ready to discern and characterised by humility, discretion and love for the Church and her teaching (cf. Amoris Laetitia, 300).
-It also requires a type of unconditional listening that is able to perceive what is driving the other person, respecting their conscience for we are always dealing with people who are unique and free (cf. Christus Vivit, 292 297). - iii.
+Accompaniment is something we enter into, never alone, but with and for God and with and for those who have entrusted their care to us. - ii.
+Accompaniment is a commitment to walk with a person and their family on a journey, rather than a commitment to any particular outcome of that hīkoi. - iii.
 Pastoral care is never a private action.
-Pastoral carers minister in the name of the Church whether a parish, Katorika marae, or Catholic ethnic community which has a responsibility to support and nurture their priests, chaplains or pastoral workers. - iv.
+Pastoral carers minister in the name of a parish, Katorika marae or ethnic community, which has a responsibility to support and nurture their priests, chaplains or pastoral workers. - iv.
 Similarly, individual Catholics working with and caring for those who are dying, including in places where euthanasia or assisted dying is provided, should be supported by their faith communities as they journey alongside those whose time on earth is drawing to a close.